CENTRO-INTERNACIONAL-DE-LA-PAPA/EndangeRed/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to get the Red Listing of varieties.

+First, we need to calculate the Overall Cultivar Frequency (OCF) and Relative Cultivar Frequency (RCF).

 ``` r
 library(EndangeRed)